Forums with FiF

 With lecture by Prof. Dr. med.
 Dr. phil.
 Thomas Fuchs on the topic “Fast, faster, too fast.
 Overstraining, burnout, and depression”.

-In addition to the lecture by Mr. Fuchs, the event will include a subsequent panel discussion and an exhibition of TU offers on the topic.
-The target group are all status groups at TU Darmstadt from science, administration, and students.
+In addition to the lecture by Mr. Fuchs, the event included a subsequent panel discussion and an exhibition of TU offers on the topic.
+The target group were all status groups at TU Darmstadt from science, administration, and students.

 Good health, both physical and mental, is essential for being able to work and study well and successfully.
 The importance of mental health is often underestimated as it is not always visible.
 Symptoms such as exhaustion, sleep disorders or irritability can develop gradually and lead to serious illness if not recognized and treated in time.